muratk3n/thirdwave/en/README.md

 ---

 The upcoming movie is ruined for me now..
-I thought was going to watch a bad, tough guy, but he mopes and cries like a little girl.
+I thought was going to watch a bad hombre, but he mopes and cries like a little girl.

 ---